 In 1964, Beatlemania officially reached America.
 On February 7, 1964, the Fab Four—John Lennon, Paul McCartney, Ringo Starr, and George Harrison—boarded Pan Am Flight 101 at London's Heathrow Airport with an estimated 4000 fans on hand to wish them good luck on their first trip to America.
-When they landed at New York City's JFK Airport several hours later, another crowd of approximately 4000 (screaming) fans were waiting for them.
-But that was nothing compared to the number of people who would tune in to see the legendary rockers perform on The Ed Sullivan Show on February 9, 1964.
-On the 55th anniversary of that historic television event, here are 10 things you might not know about the show.
+When they landed at New York City's JFK Airport several hours later, another crowd of approximately 4000 (screaming) fans were waiting for the band.
+But that was nothing compared to the number of people who tuned in to see the legendary rockers perform on The Ed Sullivan Show on February 9, 1964.
+Here are 10 things you might not know about that historic television event.

 Much like The Tonight Show today, being asked to appear on The Ed Sullivan Show in the 1960s was a huge honor for up-and-coming (and established) artists in the 1960s.
 The publicity generated from an appearance on the show was enough for most talent to say yes.
-But The Beatles would only agree to appear if the show covered their travel expenses and paid them a $10,000 fee (which would be just over $80,000 in 2019 dollars).
+But The Beatles would only agree to appear if the show covered their travel expenses and paid them a $10,000 fee (which would be just under $90,000 in 2022 dollars).
 Sullivan and his producers agreed, but only if The Beatles would commit to making three appearances.
 They had a deal.

-2. ... but they ended up being a relative bargain.
+2. They ended up being a relative bargain.

 Though forking over travel expenses and an appearance fee wasn't the norm for The Ed Sullivan Show, it ended up being a great deal for the program, and proof that Beatlemania was just as thriving in America as it was in the UK.
 It's been estimated that close to 74 million people—40 percent of the country's population at that time—tuned in to watch The Beatles play.

-3. Technically, it wasn't the band's American television debut.
+3. Technically, it wasn't The Beatles's American television debut.

 While The Ed Sullivan Show marked the first time The Beatles had performed live on American television, it wasn't the first time they had appeared on American television.
 On November 18, 1963, NBC's The Huntley Brinkley Report aired a whopping four-minute-long segment on Beatlemania—the craze that was sweeping England.
 Just a few days later, on November 22, CBS Morning News ran a five-minute segment on the band's overseas popularity.
 The segment was scheduled to re-air that evening, but the news was preempted because of JFK's assassination.
 Walter Cronkite eventually re-aired it as part of the CBS Evening News on December 10, 1963.

-4. more than 700 people got to witness it live.
+4. More than 700 people got to witness their performance live.